 THE THIRD STAGE

 My birth didn’t go how I thought it was going to, but it was the most empowering experience of my life.
 To birth unassisted, calmly and in control, feels incredible!
-In hind sight, I should have given more thought into preparing and planning a home birth, but I am grateful I had a completely undisturbed birth and it was very telling for how in times like that, instinct takes over.
+In hind sight, I should have given more thought into preparing and planning a home birth, but I am grateful I had a completely undisturbed birth (with the exception of a short trip to triage in the earlier stages) and it was very telling for how in times like that, instinct takes over.

 Do you have a positive birth experience that you would like to share?